-The New York Times reports that a Montana jury found on Wednesday that the maker of Louisville Slugger baseball bats failed to adequately warn about the dangers that aluminum bat can pose, awarding $850,000 for the tragic death of an 18 year-old boy hit by a ball while pitching in a American Legion baseball game.
+The New York Times reports that a Montana jury found on Wednesday that the maker of Louisville Slugger baseball bats failed to adequately warn about the dangers that aluminum bat can pose, awarding $850,000 for the tragic death of an 18-year-old boy hit by a ball while pitching in an American Legion baseball game.
 (The Times link is down but you can find an article on the case here.)

-If they think that the negligence did cause the boy’s death, $850,000 certainly is a low award.
+If they think the negligence caused the boy’s death, $850,000 is a low award.
 Was this a compromise verdict?
 I look forward to hearing more about the case.